fitbenchmarking/fitbenchmarking/docs/source/users/algorithms/line_search.rst

     - Faster convergence rate compared to Steepest Descent and only requires evaluation of objective function and it's gradient - no matrix operations.

 **Disadvantages**:
-    - For Fletcter-Reeves method it can be shown that if the method generates a bad direction and step, then the next direction and step are also likely to be bad.
+    - For Fletcher-Reeves method it can be shown that if the method generates a bad direction and step, then the next direction and step are also likely to be bad.
 However, this is not the case with the Polak Ribiere method.
     - Generally, the Polak Ribiere method is more efficient that the Fletcher-Reeves method but it has the disadvantage is requiring one more vector of storage.
 [Nocedal]_